-Resolving Key Lookup Deadlocks with Plan Explorer
+Resolving Key Lookup Deadlocks With Plan Explorer

 One of the sleeper features of our free Plan Explorer is its ability to open and view SQL Server deadlocks.
 The view is designed to clearly present all of the details you need to troubleshoot a deadlock, without overwhelming you with less helpful elements like owner IDs and transaction descriptors.

-The deadlock diagram is synchronized with a treeview showing query text, call stack, lock details, owners & waiters, and more.
+The deadlock diagram is synchronized with a tree view showing query text, call stack, lock details, owners & waiters, and more.
 Clicking on any process node on the diagram instantly takes you to the associated query, and sequence indicators on the connectors let you quickly ascertain the order of events that led to the deadlock.

 The view is mostly the same between the standalone Plan Explorer and the integrated Plan Explorer in the full SQL Sentry software.
 The primary difference is that SQL Sentry automatically captures the deadlocks and associated queries and query plans for you, and lets you jump directly into the query plan for further analysis, index updates, etc. With standalone Plan Explorer you must capture the deadlock xml via other means, and then you can open the .xdl file manually.